 Experience has taught us that a product's side-of-the-box marketing claims are not always accurate.
 To address this reality we measured the cut grass height for the high and low settings on each mower reviewed to confirm the manufacturer's claims.
 This is particularly important on the low end as giving your grass too short of a trim can cause some serious problems.
 Additionally, we calculated the range of cutting heights for each model in the class — that is, the difference between the shortest to the tallest cutting height.
 This is useful information as some models do not support the longer cutting settings that some grasses and landscaping styles require.

 Want to cut a wide swath on the neighborhood landscaping scene?
-Well, this part of our electric mower evaluation gathers and collates all the pertinent dimensional data to guarantee that your mower will be a good fit for your yard.
+Well, this part of our electric mower evaluation gathers and collates all the pertinent dimensional data to ensure that your mower will be a good fit for your yard.
 Here we measure all aspects of the cutting platform of the mower.
 These are the inside wheel width (which is the maximum cutting width of the machine), the blade length, and the gap between blade and cutting deck — the primary contributor to the cutting gap.
 With the aforementioned dimensions of each machine, we are able to approximate how many square feet of grass each mower can trim given its run time.

 Our power submetric evaluates the effectiveness of these machines when they are put on exacting jobs.
 First, we look at the mowers' mulching capability.
 Many readers may know, but for those of you that don't, mulching is the fine chopping and dispersal of grass clippings while mowing.
 Next, we step up our demands by putting the mowers up against some shaggy grass representative of what a lawn might look like after returning from a two-week summer vacation.
 This exercise is also run with the mower in the mulching mode.
 Finally, we take the mowers off the beaten path.
 In this last and most demanding evaluation, we run the mowers in grass so tall that it's usually considered the domain of weed whackers.